 In our last post, we discussed problems that may arise if a person dies intestate (without leaving a Will).
-In this post, we discuss the process for administering and distributing the assets of someone who dies intestate:
+In this post, we discuss the process for administering and distributing the assets of someone who dies intestate.
+Losing a parent is an extremely sad moment, and the death permanently affects friends and family.

 What you should know: